-IIE is honored to have distinguished speakers participating in the Summit.
-As leading experts in their respective fields, these speakers will share their perspectives on the future of international education and its implications for student mobility, access and equity, scholars and innovation, international partnerships and higher education in emergencies.
+IIE was honored to hear from a number of distinguished speakers at the Summit.
+As leading experts in their respective fields, these speakers shared their perspectives on the future of international education and its implications for student mobility, access and equity, scholars and innovation, international partnerships and higher education in emergencies.

 MARIE ROYCE | Assistant Secretary of State for Educational and Cultural Affairs, U.S. Department of State